Masala Coffee: Albums

 Masala Coffee announced the release of its debut album, Kimaya, in 2018.
 The album is composed of ten songs in Tamil, Malayalam and Hindi, including updated versions of some of their original songs in addition to all new tracks.
 “Arivaal” was the first of the album’s songs to be released in November 2018, followed soon after by the Hindi track “Safar.”
 The band has since released a few more songs and music videos, with the rest of the album due to be released sequentially.

-Masala Coffee has worked on new singles after their new line up has been made one of which is “Aadiyillalo Anthamillalo” song reminds us we return to where we came from back to dust, perhaps we should pay attention to more things spend our moments preciously and “Manitham” song reflects on a period of survival for humankind and urges the listener to look for positives in these distressing times.
+Masala Coffee has worked on new singles after their new line up has been made one, of which is “Aadiyillalo Anthamillalo”, a song that tries to remind the listener that everyone dies, as well as “Manitham”, a song that reflects on a period of survival for humankind and urges the listener to look for positives in these distressing times.

 The band announced their upcoming album, titled Ektara which will have 13 songs from multiple languages.